markwinter/GameFramework/README.md

 ###### MyGame

-This is the starting point and simply calls the game loop
+This is the starting point and simply calls Run() on the Engine class

 ###### ObjectManager